akshanshbhatt/Basic-App/README.md

-# proj
+# Project

-A new Flutter project.
+This is a new Flutter project which I am making.
+You guys can contribute too

 ## Getting Started